vic-rono/CCNA/README.md

 - show spanning tree - loop prevention mechanism that mitigates an occurence of a [broadcast storm](https://en.wikipedia.org/wiki/Broadcast_storm#:~:text=A%20broadcast%20storm%20or%20broadcast,unable%20to%20transport%20normal%20traffic.)

 ## Power over Ethernet(PoE)
+Can be powered through a PoE switch(endspan) or power injector(midspan)<br>
+Used for powering devices such as VoIP phones, wireless access point(WAP) and security cameras. uses 802.3AF to release 15.4 watts or with devices getting more hungry for power there's the 802.3at that churns out, wait for it.....25.5 watts.

+The following configurations is used to setup and troubleshoot PoE;